getodk/docs/docs/entities-intro.rst

 If you find yourself wanting to create or update multiple Entities of the same type in a repeat, your best option currently is to use multiple submissions of the same form instead of a repeat.
 You can capture base information in one form and then use a separate form to create each Entity that you currently represent by repeat instances.

 If there is a parent-child relationship between the different Entities, you can save the parent's ID to each child.
-If you are working in an environment with Internet connectivity, you can refresh the forms to see your created parent Entities in your child Entity creation forms.
-If you are working in a disconnected environment, you can have data collectors copy the ID from the parent form to the child forms.
+If your versions of Central and Collect support offline Entities, parent Entities will be available to other forms the moment the registration form is finalized.
+This means the registration form for the child Entities can include a question to select the parent Entity which will establish the link between the two.

 Similarly, if you'd like to establish relationships between multiple Entities of different types, you can have a registration form for each type and include a field to represent a link to another Entity.